CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2024-10-31-isa-roadmap.markdown

 When you scale a capability encoding down to 32 bits and short pipelines, representing 4 KiB out-of-bounds values adds some unfortunate complexity.
 We have some proposed formats that will allow this, but microarchitects have estimated that it will hit the maximum frequency of short pipelines by as much as 10%.

-In CHERIoT, we reduce the shift in `AUIPCC` by one.
+To accommodate encodings with a restricted out-of-bounds representable region in CHERIoT, we reduce the shift in `AUIPCC` by one.
 This means that there's a one-bit overlap between the immediate in add / load / store instructions and `AUIPCC`.
 The loader can determine the direction of the addition in `AUIPCC` and ensure that the result is always somewhere between the current PCC value and the target, which means that it never goes out of bounds.
 The down side of this is that all functions that you call directly and all PC-relative globals must be within 2 GiB of each other instead of 4 GiB.